christiandimitri/r3f-peridot/PUBLISHING.md

 # Publishing Guide for r3f-peridot

-This guide walks you through the process of publishing your npm package to npm registry.
+This guide walks you through the process of publishing your npm package to both npm registry and GitHub Packages.

 ## Prerequisites